PlanetSideGoblinMod/PlanetSideGoblinMod/README.md

 #### Acknowledgements and Dedication

-This project is dedicated to Goblin Tribe including GOB competitive and ex-members, ALL of the PlanetSide staff--no exception--who made this scale of MMOFPS possible (especially Don Neufeld), and all of our friends in the PlanetSide 2 community especially Recursion, FEFA, Saka, PREY, DPSO, CIK, TIDE, H00D, ZYZZ, MADE, RALI, and many others.
-This project is also especially dedicated to FrogMike, Therum, Beefy, and [Zagszy](https://www.youtube.com/watch?v=3b3u3ibY9XY).
+This project is dedicated to Goblin Tribe including GOB competitive and ex-members, ALL of the PlanetSide staff--no exception--who made this scale of MMOFPS possible (especially Don Neufeld), and all of our friends in the PlanetSide 2 community especially Recursion, FEFA, Saka, PREY, DPSO, CIK, MERC, TIDE, H00D, ZYZZ, MADE, RALI, BRAC, YLBT, FUOC, and many others.
+This project is also especially dedicated to FrogMike, Therum, Luffy, and [Zagszy](https://www.youtube.com/watch?v=3b3u3ibY9XY).

-This project would not have begun if SadRobot didn't oblige in participating in our "How Would a Pea-Brained Goblin Program PlanetSide 3?" seemingly-schizophrenic brainstorming sessions to come up with an "unapologetically self-indulgent, lazy, slovenly, or greedy, typically in a way that rejects social norms or expectations" worst-case solution.
+This project would not have begun if SadRobot didn't oblige in participating in our seemingly-schizophrenic "How Would a Pea-Brained Goblin Program PlanetSide 3?" brainstorming sessions to come up with an "unapologetically self-indulgent, lazy, slovenly, or greedy, typically in a way that rejects social norms or expectations" worst-case solution.
 Special thanks to Khorror's cracked 3D modeling skills.
 Much gratitude for Riesz, Encoder, and FatherTime for voices.
 Thanks to everyone who encouraged, supported, advised, tested, and critically examined the project: TJ, Blaxxen, Sobek, Khorror, SadRobot, Riesz, Encoder, LostArrow (Marauder), Atlia, PotatoBoiler, Chicken, Bazuki, NP_Eazy, BerkleianMegatrends, Spjalle, and GoblinRum.
 Infinite thanks to Goblin Tribe, especially FrogMike and Sobek, all the genius Goblin leadership, for letting the world witness one of the greatest underdog stories in history.
-Thanks to the Berkeley EECS community of cracked engineers for technical consultations, moral encouragement, and for offering the CSUA Minifridge for server hosting (lol).
+Thanks to the Berkeley EECS circle of cracked engineers for technical consultations, moral encouragement, and for offering the CSUA Minifridge for server hosting (lol).

 This project is dedicated to the scarcest resource in a game of thousands with no direction: Leadership.
 Leadership provides the Guided User Experience that PlanetSide 2 should have had in the beginning, that all properly designed games should have as its primary concern.
-If PlanetSide 2 has anything to learn from its 12 years of gameplay data, it is the various styles of leadership that evolved over the years as nobody has ever played an MMOFPS at this scale before.
+If PlanetSide 2 has anything to learn from its 12 years of gameplay data, it is the various styles of leadership that evolved over the years as nobody before this game has ever played an MMOFPS at this scale.

 Thanks for the patience rly sry about the delays lmao also fuku Calskey